leoniemclaughlin7/jenas-creations/docs/README.md

 ### Footer

 * The footer is evident on all pages of the site.
-* The footer contains copyright information, links to the Facebook and Instagram page, a contact us link and a subscription box via Mailchimp for email marketing purposes.
+* The footer contains copyright information, links to the Facebook and Instagram pages, a contact us link and a subscription box via Mailchimp for email marketing purposes.

 <img src="../docs/readme_images/footer.png">